microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/bundler-configuration.md

 #### Changing priority in existing config:
 For existing configurations, we can change the priority by tweaking the value of the priority field under the incident object of the main bundler configuration.
 {% include image.html url="/assets/img/bundlerConf/image7.png" description="thumbnail-7" %}
-The lesser the value of the priority field, the greater the priority of the resulting incident.

 #### Creating a new config and setting the priority.
 If the config object in the robot is empty, you can add your own config and set a desired priority level which will override the existing default configuration.